sara-venkatraman/Bayesian-Gene-Dynamics-Python/README.md

 (clusterNumber, clusterCounts) = np.unique(subGroups, return_counts = True)
 ```

-We now plot the temporal expression patterns of the genes in the 16 clusters and can see that there are several groups with visually similar trajectories.
+Using the function `plotGenes` defined in `plotting.py`, we now plot the temporal expression patterns of the genes in the 16 clusters and can see that there are several groups with visually similar trajectories.

 ```
 # Define plot colors for each cluster